blasmith223/CyberSec/2-Homework/05-Archiving-and-Logging-Data/SubmissionFile.md

 ### Step 1: Create, Extract, Compress, and Manage tar Backup Archives

-1. Command to **extract** the `TarDocs.tar` archive to the current directory:
+1. Command to **extract** the `TarDocs.tar` archive to the current directory: tar -xvf TarDocs.tar -C ~/Projects/

-2. Command to **create** the `Javaless_Doc.tar` archive from the `TarDocs/` directory, while excluding the `TarDocs/Documents/Java` directory:
+2. Command to **create** the `Javaless_Doc.tar` archive from the `TarDocs/` directory, while excluding the `TarDocs/Documents/Java` directory: tar cvf Javaless_Doc --exclude="TarDocs/Documents/Java" TarDocs/

-3. Command to ensure `Java/` is not in the new `Javaless_Docs.tar` archive:
+3. Command to ensure `Java/` is not in the new `Javaless_Docs.tar` archive: tar -tvf Javaless_Docs.tar | grep "java"

 **Bonus**
 - Command to create an incremental archive called `logs_backup_tar.gz` with only changed files to `snapshot.file` for the `/var/log` directory:

 #### Critical Analysis Question

 - Why wouldn't you use the options `-x` and `-c` at the same time with `tar`?
+Because c is to compress a file and x is extracts a compress file.
+They are kinda opposites of each other.

 ---

 ### Step 2: Create, Manage, and Automate Cron Jobs

 1. Cron job for backing up the `/var/log/auth.log` file:
+0 6 * * 3 tar -cvf var/backup/auth_backup.tgz /var/log/auth.log >/dev/null 2>&1
+5 6 * * 3 gzip /auth_backup.tgz >/dev/null 2>&1

 ---

 ### Step 3: Write Basic Bash Scripts

-1. Brace expansion command to create the four subdirectories:
+1. Brace expansion command to create the four subdirectories: ~/backups$ mkdir {freeman,diskuse,openlist,freedisk}

 2. Paste your `system.sh` script edits below:

     ```bash
     #!/bin/bash
-    [Your solution script contents here]
+    #!/bin/ba
+    free -h > ~/backups/freeman/free_mem.txt
+    du -h > ~/backups/diskuse/disk_usage.txt
+    lsof > ~/backups/openlist/open_list.txt
+    df -h > ~/backups/freeman/free_disk.txt
     ```

-3. Command to make the `system.sh` script executable:
+3. Command to make the `system.sh` script executable: chmod +x system.sh

 **Optional**
-- Commands to test the script and confirm its execution:
+- Commands to test the script and confirm its execution: sudo ./system.sh ~/backups/<filename> cat *

 **Bonus**
 - Command to copy `system` to system-wide cron directory: